 Shasta Scout has not confirmed these County Sheriff’s contacts with the Militia or their alleged support, but has reached out to the Shasta County Sheriff's office for more information.
 Nationwide, paramilitary groups including militias have been the subject of concern by law enforcement and the press due to their association with active resistance to the upcoming Biden presidency, including actions at the Capitol in recent weeks.

 Shasta County Militia members activated on June 2nd, 2020, to attend a local Black Lives Matter rally, due to their concerns that “antifa” would be involved with the event.
 A picture from that event was shared by Militia member Dan Scoville on his Twitter feed with the caption, “American Patriots standing up for our 1st Amendment right and protecting our police and property.”
-No violence or property destruction of any kind was reported at that event or similar events in the following weeks.
+No significant violence or property destruction was reported at that event or similar events in the following weeks.